 Headers, Bullet Lists and Videos

 Readers online are skimmers mostly.
 They skim for the most important parts and try to understand what you’re talking about without reading in between the headers.
 That’s why headlines, subheads, bullet lists, images and video are important.
-They break up the text and also give something to every type of reader who may stumble across your content.
+They break up the text and also give something to every type of reader who may stumble across your website content.
 Bullet lists are the best way to break down articles quickly, but you should be sure that it’s information your reader wants to know more about.

 Use Links in Your Copy